uu-his/Methods/README.md

 * In this tutorial the students will be familiarized with the relation between 'conventional' and digital historical scholarship (or between 'close reading' and 'distant reading'), and with the opportunities of frequency analyses ('counting words') for the study of history.

 #### Assignment
 * Writing R-scripts.
-A small assignment based on the work of the two lab sessions will have to be handed in on Friday, Sept.
+A small assignment based on the work of the two lab sessions will have to be handed in via email on Friday, Sept.
 28th.
 The main point of this exercise is that we can provide feedback on your script and catch any mistakes that could be hard to see during the lab sessions.

 ### Week 5: unstructured data 2 - KWIC, ngrams & collocations